-A defective catalytic converter contributes to air pollution, and can impair your engine's performance.
-Follow these guidelines to protect your motorcycle's catalytic converter.
+Defective catalytic converters contribute to air pollution, and can impair your engine's performance.
+Follow these guidelines to protect your motorcycle's catalytic converters.

 - Always use unleaded gasoline.
-Even a small amount of leaded gasoline can contaminate the catalyst metals, making the catalytic converter ineffective. - Keep the engine tuned-up. - Have your motorcycle diagnosed and repaired if it is misfiring, backfiring, stalling or otherwise not running properly.
+Even a small amount of leaded gasoline can contaminate the catalyst metals, making the catalytic converters ineffective. - Keep the engine tuned-up. - An engine that is misfiring may overheat the catalytic converters, causing damage to the converters or motorcycle.
+Have your motorcycle diagnosed and repaired if it is misfiring, backfiring, stalling or otherwise not running properly.